Jenna Burleigh: 5 Fast Facts You Need to Know

 According to NBC Philadelphia, Hupperterz also has ties to Temple University: He’s a former student.

-Philly.com reports that in the home, “police found blood spattered near the kitchen sink, rear door, and on a trash can lid, along with 10 to 15 pillow case-size bags of marijuana and about $20,000 in cash.”
+Philly.com reports that, in the apartment, “police found blood spattered near the kitchen sink, rear door, and on a trash can lid, along with 10 to 15 pillow case-size bags of marijuana and about $20,000 in cash.”

 The Philadelphia newspaper also reported that a neighbor “heard screams coming from the apartment around 4 a.m.
 Thursday” and “Hupperterz had scratches on his face and a cut of some kind on his hand.
 He told detectives that he injured his hand on a broken bowl in his home,” Philly.com alleged.